dorsavazirzade/voice-recognition/README.md

 ## Overview

-This project focuses on building a voice recognition system.
-The objective is to analyze and process audio data to identify specific voices or spoken phrases.
-The project utilizes machine learning techniques and audio signal processing to achieve accurate and efficient recognition. <br/>
+This project focuses on gender classification based on features extracted from audio data.
+The objective is to design and evaluate a multi-layer perceptron (MLP) and analyze its performance under different configurations and conditions.

 Key components of the project include:

-* Preprocessing audio data for feature extraction.
-*  Implementing classification models for voice recognition.
+*  **MLP Design:** Implementing a three-layer MLP with an appropriate number of neurons in each layer for gender classification.
+*  **Performance Comparison:** Comparing the accuracy of the MLP with Logistic Regression.
+*  **Activation Functions:** Investigating the impact of different activation functions, including ReLU, Sigmoid, and Tanh.
+*  **Neurons in the Hidden Layer:** Analyzing how the number of neurons in the second hidden layer affects network accuracy.
-*  Evaluating the system's performance using relevant metrics.
+*  **Dropout:** Evaluating the effect of applying dropout on the network's accuracy.
+*  **Training:** Training the network for 100 epochs to assess its performance.

-This project serves as a foundation for applications in speech analysis, authentication systems, and AI-driven voice assistants.
+This project provides insights into the impact of various design choices in neural networks and can serve as a foundation for further exploration in audio-based classification tasks.